Main Content

 • Post your learning reflections to the corresponding learning reflection discussion.
 Read all the reflections posted by your classmates.

-Lesson 7: Human Process Intervention
+Lesson 7: Human Process Interventions

 Readings:

-• Cummings & Worley: Chapter 10 "Interpersonal and Group Process Approaches"
+• Chapter 7 "Interpersonal and Group Processes"

 Activities:

-• Post your case analysis by 11:59 p.m. on Sunday, Eastern Time.
+• Post your case analysis by 11:59 p.m.
+(ET) on Sunday.

 Readings: